FAQ

 There are about 180+ DHH students each year.

-Is there a separate application that I have to do as a Deaf/Hard of Hearing applicant?
+Should I complete a separate application as a Deaf/Hard of Hearing applicant?

 Yes!
-After completing your Cal State Apply, please inform NCOD by emailing ncod@csun.edu.
+After submitting your Cal State Apply application, please inform NCOD by emailing ncod@csun.edu.
 This is how we stay in touch with our DHH applicants and ensure that you are properly coded in the system to receive services.

 Please note that you must email NCOD to be eligible for priority registration and receive services such as interpreting, captioning, and shared notes.